 Benefits and challenges of software stacks

 When stack components communicate through open and standard protocols and application program interfaces, the components become interchangeable with other components that use the same APIs.
 This makes it possible for a virtual machine (VM) running LINUX to run on the Windows operating system and change from a LAMP stack to a virtual WAMP stack.
 When a stack is loosely coupled, however, it can be challenging to optimize performance.
-Each component needs to be individually analyzed and tuned, which calls for very particular skill sets.
+Each component must be individually analyzed and tuned, which calls for very particular skill sets.

 Front end, back end and full software stacks

-A posting for a full stack LAMP developer typically expects the candidate to be responsible for everything from patching the operating system to translating a user experience (UX) team's wireframe designs into code.
+A posting for a full stack developer typically expects the candidate to be responsible for everything from patching the operating system to translating a user experience (UX) team's wireframe designs into code.
 This type of job can be very demanding because it requires the candidate to be very familiar with every layer of the stack.